danibarna/floodGAM/data/README.md

-The stations are based on NVE-rapport 2016:85 [Flomdata: utvalg og kvalitetssikring av flomdata for flomfrekvensanalyser](https://asp.bibliotekservice.no/nve/title.aspx?tkey=23147), but include added requirements for sub-daily sampling frequency around annual maxima and data up to 2023.
+The stations are based on NVE-rapport 2016:85 [Flomdata: utvalg og kvalitetssikring av flomdata for flomfrekvensanalyser](https://asp.bibliotekservice.no/nve/title.aspx?tkey=23147), with added requirements for sub-daily sampling frequency around annual maxima and data up to 2023.

 ## How to get the data

+download the set of annual maxima \[l/s/km2\] here.

+download catchment covariates for each of the 259 stations here.

+the full streamflow time series for each station is too large to upload here, but can be found on the NVE server at (link).
+The database commands used to pull the data from HYDRA II are saved in this repository at (link) and a database how-to guide can be found at (link).

+We also store other datasets relevant to the floodGAM analysis in this repository.
+The raw-data folder contains the list of station names, version numbers, and manually controlled utelatt years and stations used to make the database commands.
+The how-to folder contains guides describing how to get raw streamflow data.
+The Rdata folder saves many intermediate data objects used in the analysis.

+All code used to clean and construct the dataset can be found here.

+## How we chose the data